1 What is a brief? What should it contain?

 2 need or job description

-The design brief gives a brief description of the design need or job.
+The brief gives a brief description of the design need or job.
 For example a 'folding chair' or 'logo to identify the company' are both design needs.
-It does not go into detail in a description of the finished jobe, as the function of the design process is to develop innovative solutions to the need.
+It does not go into detail in a description of the finished job, as the function of the design process is to develop innovative solutions to the need.
 Just be brief to give the reader a 'handle' on the design need.
+The need can be referred to as a communication, industrial or environmental need.

 Back to top